nickbabcock/Farmhash.Sharp/docs/content/benchmarks.md

 Due to the sheer amount of data it may be hard to interpret the graph.
 It's included mostly for completeness before we narrow the data down to the fastest.
-But, what we can see is that n see for 64bit, that when hashing data that is 1000 bytes (~1KB) or less, Farmhash.Sharp is the clear winner.
+But, what we can see is that for 64bit, that when hashing data that is 1000 bytes (~1KB) or less, Farmhash.Sharp is the clear winner.

-For 32bit hash functions, the built in `GetHashCode` on strings has a tight grip on smaller data, but falls off for larget data.
+For 32bit hash functions, the built in `GetHashCode` on strings has a tight grip on smaller data, but falls off for larger data.

 ## Relative Throughput